micmejia/bible-dump/NKJV/Romans/Rom 16.md

 Greet Philologus and Julia, Nereus and his sister, and Olympas, and all the saints who are with them.

 ###### 16
-Greet one another with a holy kiss. [^c]The churches of Christ greet you. ## Avoid Divisive Persons
+Greet one another with a holy kiss.
+The churches of Christ greet you. ## Avoid Divisive Persons

 ###### 17
 Now I urge you, brethren, note those who cause divisions and offenses, contrary to the doctrine which you learned, and avoid them.

 ###### 18
-For those who are such do not serve our Lord [^d]Jesus Christ, but their own belly, and by smooth words and flattering speech deceive the hearts of the simple.
+For those who are such do not serve our Lord Jesus Christ, but their own belly, and by smooth words and flattering speech deceive the hearts of the simple.

 ###### 19
 For your obedience has become known to all.
-Therefore I am glad on your behalf; but I want you to be wise in what is good, and [^e]simple concerning evil.
+Therefore I am glad on your behalf; but I want you to be wise in what is good, and simple concerning evil.

 ###### 20
 And the God of peace will crush Satan under your feet shortly.
 The grace of our Lord Jesus Christ _be_ with you.
 Amen. ## Greetings from Paul's Friends